The Experts

 Sian Leigh, one of my favourite yogis, will be holding daily relaxation and recovery yoga sessions to stretch out tired limbs, soothe your body and rest your mind.
 Having spent 20 years snowboarding Sian knows exactly how you need to move in your yoga practice to really work on releasing tight muscles after a day on the hill.
 From New Zealand but currently residing in Verbier, Sian teaches yoga and is a health coach for other mountain lovers in between raising two children.

 Emily's combined love of snowboarding, mountains and Yoga has led her to teach all around the World.
-Currently living in Morzine in the French Alps, Emily leads classes with an emphasis on finding unity between breath, body and mind.
+Currently living in Fernie in Canada, Emily leads classes with an emphasis on finding unity between breath, body and mind.
 Utilising Yoga as a tool to enable more epic adventures in the mountains, she'll encourage you to release tension in the body, ready for another day on the hill!

-The Fitness - Andrew Blake - aka Blakey
+The Fitness, yoga & breath work - Andrew Blake - aka Blakey

 I am really excited that Blakey has joined the team of experts for my Snowboard & Training Workshop.
 Blakey is a personal trainer, yoga teacher and physical therapist.
 He has extensive experience working with a variety of people from professional surfers and Olympic athletes to complete beginners.
 After a day’s riding Blakey will run strength and conditioning sessions which will give an insight into the snowboard specific training which we have worked on together for my own fitness when competing.
 Elements which include proprioception, plyometrics, upper body and core.